-Hofstra Filmmakers' Club is the Herbert School of Communication's student-operated college film production club.
-The Hofstra Filmmakers' Club submits original films to different festivals to showcase their talents.
+HFC is the Herbert School of Communication's student-operated college film production club.
+The HFC submits original films to different festivals to showcase their talents.
 Membership is open to all students who are genuinely interested in film production.

-The Chronicle - Hofstra University's weekly newspaper which covers both global and university-wide sports, news, and entertainment.
+The Hofstra Chronicle is the University's weekly newspaper, which covers both global and University-wide sports, news, and entertainment.

 Lamda Pi Eta

 Lambda Pi Eta is the official honor society of the National Communication Association (NCA).
 The goals of Lambda Pi Eta are to recognize, foster, and reward outstanding scholastic achievement; stimulate interest in the field of communication; promote and encourage professional development among communication majors; provide an opportunity for discussion and the exchange of ideas; establish and maintain close relationships and understanding between faculty and students; and explore options for further graduate studies.

 For further information, please refer to the bulletin.